-In support of these objectives, the Board reaffirms the principles of intellectual freedom inherent in the First Amendment of the Constitution of the United States and expressed in the School Library Bill of Rights, endorsed by the American Association of School Librarians in 1969.
+In support of these objectives, the Board reaffirms the principles of intellectual freedom inherent in the First Amendment of the Constitution of the United States and expressed in the American Library Association's School Library Bill of Rights.

-The Superintendent is responsible for selection of library materials.
-Ultimate responsibility for the selection of library materials rests with the Board.
+Although the Superintendent is responsible for ensuring qualified staff select library materials according to appropriate criteria, ultimate responsibility for the selection of library materials rests with the Board.